Anti-BDS laws: Disparate impact

-Free speech argument
+First Amendment argument

 Critics claim that anti-BDS laws are unconstitutional because participation in political boycotts is protected speech and the government cannot require citizens to relinquish First Amendment rights in exchange for government contracts.
 To show this, critics refer to NAACP v.
-Claiborne Hardware Co. which was about an NAACP-initiated a boycott against white merchants in Claiborne.
+Claiborne Hardware Co., a 1982 United States Supreme Court decision involving an NAACP-initiated a boycott against white merchants in Claiborne.
 The goal of the boycott was to pressure city officials to meet demands about racial integration.
-The Supreme Court in its decision found that boycotts to bring about political change occupy "the highest rung of the hierarchy of First Amendment values".
+The Supreme Court found that boycotts to bring about political change occupy "the highest rung of the hierarchy of First Amendment values".

 Proponents contend that boycotting is not per se expressive conduct equivalent to speech and therefore not protected speech.
 They view calling for a boycott as distinct from participating in one.
 The former would be protected speech, while the latter, which anti-BDS laws address, would not.
 Someone calling for a boycott of Israel would not be affected by anti-BDS laws as long as they themselves did not boycott Israel.
 To them, Claiborne Hardware is irrelevant because it affirmed the right to call for a boycott but not to participate in one.
 This view was taken by the Arkansas district court that ruled on Arkansas Times LP v.
-Mark Waldrip.
+Mark Waldrip in 2019.
 It argued that Rumsfeld v.
-Forum for Academic & Institutional Rights, Inc. (FAIR) was the controlling case, in which the Supreme Court ruled that the federal government could withhold funds from universities for refusing to give military recruiters access to school resources.
+Forum for Academic & Institutional Rights, Inc. (FAIR) (2006) was the controlling case, in which the Supreme Court ruled that the federal government could withhold funds from universities for refusing to give military recruiters access to school resources.
 Universities denying access to military recruiters is analogous to boycotting Israel, proponents argue.
 Since the Supreme Court ruled that denying access to military recruiters was not expressive conduct neither could boycotts of Israel be expressive conduct.
 Critics argue that the analogy does not hold because FAIR was not about boycotting and participation in a political boycott is obvious expressive conduct.